 For Patients & Caregivers

 Tell your healthcare providers about any dietary supplements you’re taking, such as herbs, vitamins, minerals, and natural or home remedies.
 This will help them manage your care and keep you safe.

-There is no scientific evidence to support the traditional uses of Glehnia.
+There is no scientific evidence to support the traditional uses of glehnia.

-Derived from the root of the plant, glehnia is used in traditional medicine to treat bronchitis and whooping cough.
+Derived from the root of the plant, glehnia is used in traditional medicine to treat bronchitis and fevers.
 It is also used in Asia to treat immune-related diseases.
-Studies indicate anti-inflammatory (1) (11) and antitumor properties (3).
-Clinical trials have not been conducted.
+Laboratory studies indicate anti-inflammatory (1) (11) and antitumor properties (3) (12) (13).
+However, studies in humans have not been conducted.